ckotzbauer/chekr/README.md

 ### High-availability

 This feature generates a report of all pods about their resiliency according their configuration.
 To change the default namespace use global `-n` flag.
-You can filter by pod-selectors with `-l`.
+You can filter by label-pod-selectors with `-l` or by annotation key-value-pairs (splitted by a comma) with `-a`.
 All Pods are categorized by multiple factors:
 * Type (Deployment, Statefulset, DaemonSet, Job, CRD, standalone)
 * Replica count
 * Deploymentstrategy / Updatestrategy